Battle of Amphipolis

-The Battle of Amphipolis was fought in 422 BC during the Second Peloponnesian War between Athens and Sparta.
+The Battle of Amphipolis was fought in 422 BC during the Peloponnesian War between Athens and Sparta.
 It was the culmination of events that began in 424 BC with the capture of Amphipolis by the Spartans.

 Prelude

 In 424 BC, in response to the Athenian harassments of the Peloponnese from Pylos and Cythera after the Battle of Pylos, Spartan general Brasidas gained permission to take an army north to attack Athenian holdings in Thrace.
 Brasidas gathered an army of 700 helots armed as hoplites and 1,000 mercenary hoplites from the Peloponnese near Corinth.
 After foiling an Athenian attempt to capture Megara, Brasidas marched his army through Thessaly and linked up with Perdiccas II of Macedon, one of Sparta's northern allies.
 In late August, the Brasidians arrived at and took Acanthus on the Chalcidice.
 Early December 424, Brasidas set out for his main objective: Amphipolis.

 Capture of Amphipolis, 424–423 BC

 In the winter of 424–423, around the same time as the Battle of Delium, Brasidas besieged Amphipolis, an Athenian colony in Thrace on the Strymon river.
 The city was defended by the Athenian general Eucles, who sent for help from Thucydides (at that point a general, later a famous historian), who was at Thasos with seven Athenian ships.

 In order to capture the city before Thucydides arrived, Brasidas offered to let everyone who wished to stay keep their property, and offered safe passage to those who wanted to leave.
 Amphipolis surrendered, despite protests from Eucles.
 Thucydides arrived at the nearby port of Eion on the same day the city surrendered, and defended it with help from those who had left Amphipolis.
 Meanwhile, Brasidas began to ally with more Thracian towns and attack other towns in the area, such as Torone.
 The Athenians were afraid that their other allies would quickly capitulate, as the Amphipolitans had, if Brasidas offered them favourable terms of peace.

 Thucydides, who recounted the capture of Amphipolis in his History of the Peloponnesian War, is often considered to be partially or entirely responsible for the fall of Amphipolis.
 Some have seen his actions as "gross negligence," although he claimed he was unable to arrive in time to save the city.
 He was recalled to Athens, where he was tried and exiled.